 The K-5 Innovation Design Studio Special will run on a new six-day cycle alongside the other five Specials to enable all Specials to include the opportunity for "integration time" to bridge special area content with grade-level curriculum and programming.

-Innovation Design Studio focuses on Computer Science and Computational Thinking, STEM, and Character Dispositions.
-The program will be experiential and project-based to allow for:
+Our new elementary K-5 Innovation Design Studio special will continue to enhance our innovative programs in our district.
+ID Studio focuses on Computer Science and Computational Thinking, STEM, and Character Dispositions.

 - Social Construction